evgeniyarbatov/gpx-map/README.md

 ## Run

-- Install dependencies: `npm i`
-- Start server to render maps: `npm run start`
+- `make run` — installs npm dependencies and starts the server to render maps at `http://localhost:3000`
 - Run tests to create screenshots: `npm test`

 ## Make video